zcattacz/PJON_wiki/Strategies.md

 ```
 Receives a response from the packet's receiver

-You can define your own set of 5 methods to use PJON with your personal strategy on the media you prefer.
+You can define your own set of functions to use PJON with your personal strategy on the medium you prefer.
 As can see two pins are passed to the methods, enabling twisted pair, serial or radio transceiver physical layer strategies.
 If you need other functions, variables or constants, those can be defined in your personal Strategy class.
-Other communication protocols could be used inside those methods to transmit data.
+Other communication protocols could be used inside those functions to transmit data.

 ```cpp
 // Simple Serial physical layer example